 It’s been a week since I got back from the Dominican Republic.
-I was there for about ten days, and despite the smelly water and hot conditions in our second abode, I look back at the trip with fondness and a smile.
+I was there for about ten days, and despite the smelly water and hot conditions in our second abode, I look back with fondness.
+There are so many things to do in Punta Cana and Santo Domingo that don’t involve a resort, and I’m so excited for you to explore them!

 Next time I make it down to the DR, I will not only bring more comparably-cheap American sunscreen, but I will be more knowledgeable about the little Dominican things I wish I had been aware of before getting that close to the equator.
 I’ll bring a more open mind, a little more cash, and long list of things to do in Santo Domingo, as we didn’t get to spend nearly enough time there.